 Pre-professional counselling is available from advisors across campus in each of the program areas.
 Students interested in a professional program following their undergraduate degree can also be advised, or directed to an appropriate advisor, though the Head Start Program, the Centre for Student Success, or from the Faculty of Science.

-Mechanics; properties of matter and heat.
-A calculus-based course.
-(Prerequisites: Grade 12U Advanced Functions and Introductory Calculus or equivalent.)
+First semester in a four-semester sequence in calculus-based introductory physics with an emphasis on mechanics.
+(Prerequisites: Grade 12“U” Advanced Functions and Introductory Calculus or equivalent.
 Recommended co-requisite: MATH-1720.)
-(3 lecture hours a week, 2 laboratory hours and 1 tutorial hour every week).
-Open to students in Human Kinetics, Forensic Science, Bachelor of Arts and Science, , and all programs within in the Faculty of Science; exceptions only with the permission of the Head or designate.
+(3 lecture hours per week, 3 laboratory hours per week.)
+Open to students in Engineering, Human Kinetics, Forensic Science, Bachelor of Arts and Science, and all programs within in the Faculty of Science; exceptions only with the permission of the Head or designate.
 (Antirequisites: PHYS-1300, PHYS-1305.)